natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 if you're trying to learn to code and not meditating you're wasting a lot of time. mindfulness helps you realize faster when you're not being present - ie learning something new.

+### Day 39: Nov 24, Sunday

+**Today's Progress**:
+Scotch.io seems to be a little bit of waste of time.
+Moving on to attacking roadblocks in project progress analytically.
+Searching for better understanding of model view template paradigm. how models import and interract.

+**Thoughts**
+a little stuck.